Do you know what a social media crisis is like?

 While not specific to this case, keep in mind that Yelp and other review sites are a form of social media.
 People use them to share with others.
 This could have just as well been a string of bad reviews that went unaddressed.

-Check all of your social media sites regularly.
-Keep track of not only what’s in your feed.
-Also look at mentions.
-You can even invest in mention-tracking software.
-Get notified when people have mentioned your company.
+So make sure that part of your social media crisis management plan includes checking all of your social media sites regularly.
+Keep track of not only what’s in your feed, also look at mentions.
+Don’t be tone-deaf and utilize social listening.
+You can even invest in mention-tracking software or listening tools to get notified when people have mentioned your company.

 Responding to Negative Mentions or Reviews

 Let’s look at how to handle a negative mention.